A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: Introduction

 In this paper, we present a \emph{CNN} architecture which performs three major tasks in a pipeline of processing, such as, :1) band reduction, 2) feature extraction, and 3) classification.
 The first block of processing uses point-wise 3-D convolution layers.
-For feature extraction, we have used multi-scale convolution module.
-In our work, we have proposed two architectures for feature extraction which eventually lead to two different \emph{CNN} architectures.
-In the first architecture, we have used inception module with four parallel convolution structures for feature extraction.
-Additionally, we have used similar multi-scale convolutions in inception like structure but with a different arrangement.
+For feature extraction, we use multi-scale convolution module.
+In our work, we propose two architectures for feature extraction which eventually lead to two different \emph{CNN} architectures.
+In the first architecture, we use an inception module with four parallel convolution structures for feature extraction.
+Additionally, we use similar multi-scale convolutions in inception like structure but with a different arrangement.
 The second architecture extracts finer contextual information compared to the first one.
 We feed the extracted features to a fully connected layer to form the high-level representation.
-We have trained our network in an end to end manner by minimizing cross-entropy loss using Adam optimizer.
+We train our network in an end to end manner by minimizing cross-entropy loss using Adam optimizer.
 Our proposed architecture gives a state of the art performance without any data augmentation on three benchmark HSI classification datasets.
-Besides this new architecture, we have proposed a way to incorporate spatial information along with the spectral one.
+Besides this new architecture, we propose a way to incorporate spatial information along with the spectral one.
 It not only covers the neighborhood profile for a given window, but also it observes the change of neighborhood by shifting its current window.
-This process appears to be more beneficial towards the boundary location compared to the still window.
-The contribution of this paper can be summarized as follows: \begin{enumerate} \item A novel technique to incorporate spatial information with the spectral one has been proposed.
+We observe that this process appears to be more beneficial towards the boundary location compared to the a single window neighborhood system.
+The contribution of this paper can be summarized as follows: \begin{enumerate} \item A novel technique to obtain a joint representation of spatial and spectral features has been proposed.
 The design is aimed at improving classification accuracy at the boundary location of each class.

 \item A novel end to end shallow and wider neural network has been proposed, which is a hybridization of 3-D CNN with 2-D-CNN.
-This hybrid structure provides a solution for appropriately using spectral information and extract more delicate features.
+This hybrid structure does band reduction followed by a discriminating feature extraction.
 Also, we have shown two different arrangements of similar multi-scale convolutional layers to extract distinctive features. \end{enumerate}

 \Cref{sec:TPO} gives a detailed description of the proposed classification framework, including the technique of inclusion of the spatial information.
 Performance and comparisons among the proposed networks and current state of the art methods are presented in \Cref{sec:experiments}.
 This paper is concluded in \Cref{sec:conclusion}.